leon001/AIMv6/README.md

 Read `doc/patterns.md` for code styles and design patterns adopted in our project.
 It is highly recommended to follow the guidelines there.

+## BUGS

+1. (TO BE FIXED) x86/ARM kernel yield bad address for global variables before/after relocating to high address, because GCC is not responsible for finding address of global variables after *relocation during execution*.
+  * MIPS is unaffected since we do not relocate the kernel to high address;
+    it is already there.